top of page

 Course Description: This course explores the dynamics shaping the genetic basis of heritable biological variation, and their importance for understanding the world around us.
 This is critical knowledge for biology professionals since the processes that give rise to colorful animal variation are the same allowing viruses and bacteria to develop antibiotic resistance.
 We will explore the biological and mathematical underpinnings of two major processes in evolution: natural selection and genetic drift, both in the backdrop of other forces that create genomic complexity (e.g., mutation and structured populations).

 Course Expectations: This upper-division course assumes students have a basic understanding of biological principles.
 This course will use elementary algebra and arithmetic, as well as statistics and probability, to transform concepts in biology into numerical models from which to derive predictions about the natural world.
 This course is designed for students with advanced knowledge of biology and a basic understanding of mathematics.
 Thus, students are not expected to have advanced mathematics skills, and all the required math tools will be reviewed during the course.
-The course has a recitation component where students will engage in advanced discussion of the primary research literature.
+The course has a recitation component where students will engage in advanced discussion of the material, including simulations using R.

 Topics: